BryanMorfe/sectionkit/README.md

 }
 ```

-Declaring the typography of Section Provider and Section Controller is the only constraint that determine whether section providers and controllers are compatible.
-Ultimately, though, control is in the hands of the developer as it is easy to make a Section Controller compatible with _any_ section provider by using generic typography, such as `AnyHashable`, etc.
+Declaring the typography of Section Providers and Section Controllers is the only constraint that determines whether they are compatible.
+Ultimately, though, control is in the hands of the developer as it is easy to design a Section Controller compatible with _any_ section provider by using generic typography, such as `AnyHashable`, etc.

 Second, in order to allow complete independence between `CollectionSectionProvider`s as well as prevent section providers from modifying properties that affect other section providers, directly querying the underlying collection view, data source, or layout is discouraged. `CollectionSectionController`s implement the methods that a section provider exactly needs for functionality.
 For example, to dequeue a cell, instead of calling: